IBM-Cloud/ansible-collection-ibm/docs/ibm_database_info.rst

     The id of the resource group in which the Database instance is present

+  adminpassword (False, str, None)
+    The admin user id for the instance

+  members_disk_allocation_mb (False, int, None)
+    Disk allocation required for cluster

+  tags (False, list, None)
+    None

+  groups (False, list, None)
+    None

+  resource_status (False, str, None)
+    The status of the resource

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  plan (False, str, None)
+    The plan type of the Database instance

+  resource_name (False, str, None)
+    The name of the resource

+  name (True, str, None)
+    Resource instance name for example, my Database instance

   location (False, str, None)
     The location or the region in which the Database instance exists

+  guid (False, str, None)
+    Unique identifier of resource instance

   service (False, str, None)
     The name of the Cloud Internet database service

+  status (False, str, None)
+    The resource instance status

+  members_memory_allocation_mb (False, int, None)
+    Memory allocation required for cluster

-  tags (False, list, None)
+  connectionstrings (False, list, None)
     None

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

+  adminuser (False, str, None)
+    The admin user id for the instance

+  version (False, str, None)
+    The database version to provision if specified

+  users (False, list, None)
+    None

+  whitelist (False, list, None)
+    None

-  name (True, str, None)
+  resource_crn (False, str, None)
-    Resource instance name for example, my Database instance
+    The crn of the resource

   iaas_classic_username (False, any, None)